Tworzaca0789/goit-react-hw-08-phonebook/README.md

 - git clone - clone the remote repository locally to your computer;
 - npm install - create dependencies;
-- npm start - run the application, access to it will be possible at localhost:3000;
+- npm start - run the application, access to it will be possible at: localhost:3000;